lintje/lintje.dev/src/docs/configuration.html.md

 ---
 layout: docs
 title: "Configuration"
+description: "Learn more about how to configure Lintje for each commit Lintje validates."
 ---

 Lintje does not have a configuration file where you can enable/disable/configure certain rules for an entire project.